grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

   1. Restart Alloy.

-- For an Alloy that does not exist yet:
+- For a new Alloy:

   1. Write the following configuration to a `config.alloy` file: